microsoft/MicroHack/03-Azure/01-03-Infrastructure/06_Migration_Datacenter_Modernization/Readme.md

 The goal of this exercise is to ...

 * understand the different migration options and prerequisites provided by Azure Migrate
-* perfrom a test migration of the desired workload
+* perform a test migration of the desired workload
 * keep downtime as short as possible
 * perform the final migration towards Azure